Keyboard shortcuts

 Builder Modes

 A Go application is made up of modules (downloaded units, each with a go.mod) and packages (individual directories of .go files within a module).
 A single module can contain dozens of packages.
-The two builder modes differ in what unit of work becomes a Nix derivation, which determines rebuild granularity when a dependency changes.
+Both builder modes turn each package into its own Nix derivation; they differ in when the package graph is discovered and what that requires of your Nix setup.

 Defaultgo tool compile/link per-package[mod] + optional [replace]Per-packagego2nix-nix-plugin